sogaiu/janet-termsize/README.md

 * Falls back to external process methods (`stty` for Unixy systems and powershell for Windows)

-* The function `termsize` hands things off to various helper functions such as `via-ioctl`, `via-winapi`, or `via-shell`.
+* The function `rows-and-cols` hands things off to various helper functions such as `via-ioctl`, `via-winapi`, or `via-shell`.
 These are exposed but no particular effort may be made to keep them the same (or around) over time [1].

 * When implementing FFI-related bits for Windows, it was helpful to examine [this